 Singapore Citizens and PRs who are required to fulfil their National Service may apply within the stipulated application period.
 Successful applicants will have a place reserved until they complete their full-time National Service.

-You will be contacted by SIT Admissions in January of the year of your enrolment to SIT.
+You will be contacted by SIT Admissions and Financial Aid in January of the year of your enrolment to SIT.
 Please confirm acceptance at the SIT application portal by March in order to be matriculated into your degree programme.
 Please refer to the Guide for Returning NSmen for more information on reconfirmation of acceptance, scholarship application and more.